contentful/extensions/samples/translate/README.md

 Your extension will now be accessible in the Contentful web app.
 To use the extension, create a content type with a field of type 'Symbol' or 'Text'.
 You will need to enable localization on the field to use the translation feature.

-The [same constraints](../README.md) relative to loading unsafe scripts apply.
+The [same constraints](../README.md#debugging-on-your-local-environment) apply to loading unsafe scripts.

 ### Upload extension